alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 ### Time Synchronization

-The requirements on the clock used by Nmos Nodes of the NMOS system is relaxed.
+The requirements on the clock used by NMOS Nodes of the NMOS system is relaxed.
 An NMOS Node is not required to be capable of synchronizing their clocks to an external source of time.
-The Node estimation of the true time MUST be within 30 minutes of the true NTP / PTP time used by the OAuth2.0 authorisation server.
+The Node estimation of the true time MUST be within 30 minutes of the true NTP / PTP time used by the OAuth2.0 authorization server.
 The time used by the Node to validate the claims of a token MUST comply with this requirement.
 The time used by the Node to schedule the fetch / update of the OAuth2.0 authorization server public keys MUST comply with this requirement.

 ### Public Keys